Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

-The portage had a mildly difficult landing, which was followed by a steep climb, then a corduroy section, and then a horrible descent to a landing that must've taken us 20 minutes to half an hour to figure out how to load the boat.
+The portage had a mildly difficult landing, which was followed by a steep climb, then a corduroy section, and then a horrible descent to a landing that must've taken us 20-30 minutes to figure out how to load the boat.
 Rocks where everywhere and most of them were scraped with aluminum where others had simply drug their boats over them.
 We loaded the boat off of one rock and then I tossed the line to Royce, who pulled it over to where we could get him.
 What a mess!

-About 40 minutes away from the portage we stopped for lunch at the first easy place to land.
+At the first easy place to land&mdash;about 40 minutes away from the portage&mdash;we stopped for lunch.
 Man, that portage was tough.

 Along the way, Royce saw a large pike jump.
 We also saw something that we thought was a deadhead, but then it rose a little out of the water, as if to